 Get in touch and let us know how we can help.

 Buying a house is becoming less and less possible to many people in the current climate.
 More of us are abandoning the mortgage and sticking to the rental arena for much of our lives.
+For some, renting before you buy seems like the more sensible option.
 But where are the cheapest places to rent in the UK?
 Furthermore, what are they actually like?
 Take a look at our definitive list for more insight.
 All average rent figures are from the Valuation Office Agency’s 2015-2016 data.

 Before the £450pcm rent and £1.30 pints get you too interested, we must warn you County Durham isn’t for everyone.
 Durham is deemed to be the most beautiful Cathedral city in the UK.
 Despite this, the traffic is a huge turn-off for some, while the university student vs local youth rivalry is claimed to regularly bubble over on Saturday evenings.

 Having said this, there are plenty of great reasons to pack up your bags and head to Durham.
 The area offers beautiful sights, especially at night.
 While the country walks and close-by national parks propose a more refined social life, the buzzy Newcastle is easily commutable.
 The injection of students to the city lend it a lifeline from its ageing appeal.